rb-rl/DDPG/README.md

 git clone git@github.com:rb-rl/DDPG.git
 cd DDPG
 ```
-- For Windows users: If you do not know whether you have a 64-bit operating system, you can use this [help](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)
 - Download the Udacity Unity Reacher environment matching your environment:
   - [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)
   - [Mac OSX](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher.app.zip)